kstenerud/concise-encoding/ce-structure.md

  * Failed reference lookup.
  * Failed [global limit checks](#user-controllable-limits).

-A decoder must stop processing and issue a diagnostic when a structural error occurs.
+A decoder **MUST** stop processing and issue a diagnostic when a structural error occurs.

 ### Data Errors